 In the very first issue of Photography News we put the Olympus OM-D E-M1 and the Canon EOS 7D to the test, speak to photographer Neil Buchan-Grant and talk you through the basics of Adobe Lightroom, in part one of our monthly tutorials.

-Subscribe to the Photography News newsletter to get the latest issue, news, tutorials and partner offerings delivered direct to your inbox for free.
+Subscribe to the Photography News newsletter to get the latest issue of the magazine, news, special offers, occasional surveys and carefully selected partner offerings delivered direct to your inbox.

-Subscribe to the Photography News newsletter to get the latest issue and more delivered to your inbox.
+Subscribe to the Photography News newsletter to get the latest issue of the magazine, news, special offers, occasional surveys and carefully selected partner offerings delivered direct to your inbox.